 Responsible Party: City Manager, City Clerk

+Financing: Allocation of staff time

 Timeframe: Ongoing throughout the planning period

 Program EC-1.1.2: Weatherization Programs.
 Promote the weatherization programs offered by the Glenn County Community Action Department, including the Weatherization Assistance Program (WAP) and Low-Income Home Energy Assistance Program (LIHEAP).
 The City will work with the Community Action Department to obtain promotional materials for these programs that can be posted on the City's website, promoted on the City's Facebook page, and included with monthly sewer service invoices.